 There follows a period of normal eating behavior and improvement in muscle tone and activity.
 However, this in turn is followed by a phase that is usually marked by an increased appetite and often a compulsion to eat.
 This often occurs in toddlers or young children.
 Life becomes dominated by a voracious appetite and drive for food.
 Individuals with Prader-Willi syndrome apparently do not feel full (lack a sense of satiety).
 They can eat a tremendous amount of food without becoming nauseated or having indigestion – and many have never vomited.
 This striving for food combined with a lower than normal calorie requirement and, frequently decreased activity related to the hypotonia will result in rapid weight gain if not controlled externally, leading to obesity and eventually the consequences of obesity: respiratory difficulties, heart disease, diabetes, and other problems.

-Prader-Willi syndrome is usually suspected on the basis of the clinical signs and symptoms (see below) and confirmed by genetic testing.
+Prader-Willi syndrome is usually suspected on the basis of the clinical signs and symptoms (see above) and confirmed by genetic testing.
 Clinical diagnostic criteria have been published in the medical literature and confirmed as accurate.
 However, because other disorders can have overlapping manifestations, the diagnosis should be confirmed by genetic testing, which is clinically available in many countries and is very accurate.
 Currently, the best test for Prader-Willi syndrome is called methylation analysis, and it is the best because it will be positive regardless of the genetic type.
 Other genetic tests can be used to determine the specific type, if that is desired, but it is not necessary to confirm the diagnosis.